openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `name`: REQUIRED.
 String value of a display name for the Credential.
   * `locale`: OPTIONAL.
 String value that identifies language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `display` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
     * `url`: OPTIONAL.
-URL where the Wallet can obtain a logo of the Credential issuer.
+URL where the Wallet can obtain a logo of the Credential Issuer.
     * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.
   * `description`: OPTIONAL.
 String value of a description of the Credential.
   * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].